civicrm/org.civicrm.volunteer/README.md

 in Joomla installations; Joomla admins won't enjoy the same level of permissions granularity as installations on other frameworks, and the public sign-up form will be accessible to everyone.

-For versions of CiviCRM prior to and including 4.4.0, when viewing an existing volunteer activity record, the Need field in the CiviVolunteer custom data set appears as an integer, rather than as user-friendly text.
-This is fixed in CiviCRM 4.4.1.

 What's Next
 ===========